 What other costs are there that I should know about?

-All fund sponsors will need EO/DO insurance and have to cover certain variable costs.
-We seek to keep these costs as low as possible and bill them pass through (i.e., no markup).
+All fund sponsors will need EO/DO insurance and must cover certain variable costs.
+We seek to keep these costs as low as possible and bill them pass-through (i.e., no markup).

 What types of funds can your platform handle?

 Our platform can support any fund type with the appropriate partner.
 Each strategy type is evaluated on a standalone basis (e.g., equities, fixed income, futures, etc.).

 We do not seek to be the largest platform or the platform with the most funds.
 We grow slowly and selectively, partnering with high-integrity firms with a demonstrable chance of success.
 At a minimum, we expect partners to possess $500k in operating capital, $5M of launch capital for the ETF on Day 1, and a reasonable roadmap to $50M in fund AUM.

 What is your pricing?

 Pricing is developed on a case-by-case basis.
 For a generic ETF offering, one can expect startup costs to range from $50k to $75k and ongoing all-in costs to range from $200k to $250k+ per year.
 Plus, additional marginal costs vary from 5bps to 15bps depending on the scale of the fund.